 Deacon Sheila Scott has been with St. Paul’s Episcopal Church since October of 2013.
 After years as an active member of St. Andrew’s Episcopal Church in Amarillo, TX, she received a call to the diaconate and was ordained a Deacon in August of 2010.
 After serving as Deacon for one year at St. Andrews, Sheila returned to Milwaukee to be closer to her two daughters and four grandchildren who live in Wisconsin and Minnesota.

-Sheila is an ethnic Hungarian from Transylvania, a region of Romania in Eastern Europe, and came to the United States in 1983, and settled in Milwaukee, WI.
+Sheila is an ethnic Hungarian from Transylvania, a region of Romania in Eastern Europe, and came to the United States in 1983, settling in Milwaukee, WI.
 She graduated from nursing school and became a US citizen in May of 1989 here in Milwaukee, so she considers Milwaukee her hometown.
-She is a registered nurse by vocation and serves at the Zablocki VA Medical Center as a nurse educator.
+She is a registered nurse by vocation, and prior to retirement in 2018, served at the Zablocki VA Medical Center as a nurse educator.